modcracker/Tork/README.markdown

 ## History

 Tork was created in late 2009 as a result of code created for Boston.StartupWeekend.org (#swboston).
 It managed our Tornado Web server instances and handled the deployment pipeline.
 But it wasn't perfect or general enough to apply to other projects.
 So, thus, Tork was born.
+It is cleaned up, re-factored, and improved from our experience using it.

 ## The Gist
+### Development

-    $ tork init %project_name%
+    $ tork init %project_name%                # completed
-    $ tork app %app_name%
-    $ tork start|stop|restart %app_name%
+    $ tork start|stop|restart %app_name%      # planned

-    $ tork push %app_name%
+### Monitoring
+Tork is actually used to monitor other Tork instances.
+Add you servers to the admin panel and Tork will periodically check server status and alert you if a server is down.
+It also displays useful statistics such as number of open asynchronous connections, plots page hits per second, response time, etc.  Upon server failure, in the report, you can see the most recent stack trace that caused the error, you can reboot the instance, you can rollback to a previous revision, etc.

 ## Quick Start
 ### Git it on